julianadang/ImageJ-Macros/README.md

 # ImageJ-Macros
-Macros written to automate image processing tasks
+Macros written to automate image processing tasks for batches